-Steven Pinker himself—he of the very solid liberal credentials—has published much rigorous work on natural gender differences.
-Here he is on YouTube, giving a talk which might be used to support James Damore’s case.
+YouTube, giving a talk which might be used to support James Damore’s case.

 Note, what is so revealing, that Pinker takes care to appease the dogmatic academic crowd via the usual trite and simplistic reduction of nearly all human history to patriarchal oppression, lest, like Ibsen’s Dr. Stockmann, he be thought an enemy of the people.
 It can’t be that man simply found himself in a harsh world in which his superior brute strength was an immense advantage.
 It can’t be that a severe division of labor was for most of history inevitable for the sexes.
 Like the Jews, man has always been behind the scenes, conspiring to oppress everyone.
 Well, at least Pinker was prudent.
 After all, those aggressive, broad-shouldered feminists have been known to body slam many an hysterically logical speaker.